_jfif.jpg)

 ABOUT US

-train students from disadvantaged backgrounds to conduct research in a biochemical science lab to prepare them to enter graduate programs in the health sciences and/or pursue careers in healthcare in order to address health disparities.
+train students to conduct research in a biochemical science lab to prepare them to enter graduate programs in the health sciences and/or pursue careers in healthcare in order to address health disparities.
+Our program partners with Title I schools, which serve a high percentage of students from economically disadvantaged backgrounds.

 ACCOMPLISHMENTS

-Only 28% of Underrepresented Minority (URM) students who enter post-secondary institutions nationally choose a major in the biomedical field.
+Only 28% of students from disadvantage backgrounds who enter post-secondary institutions nationally choose a major in the biomedical field.

-In contrast, 76% of RMTL students are retained in the biomedical sciences.
+In contrast, 76% of RMTL students continue their education or training in the biomedical sciences.

 .

-Of those COE-RMTL students who graduate from university, 53% are in graduate or professional programs and 19% are currently applying.
+Of those RMTL students who graduate from university, 53% are in graduate or professional programs and 19% are currently applying.

-Only 4% of URMs nationally reach this level of educational attainment.
+Only 4% of disadvantaged students nationally reach this level of educational attainment.

 There is only a 76% high school graduation rate for students from similar backgrounds at the national level.